 A simple recipe for a classic roasted turkey that uses vegetables and a white wine baste to make a gravy your family will rave about.
 Includes cooking tips and the number one way to keep your turkey moist.

-Like many of you, our holiday meal traditions include our favorite side dishes surrounded by a flavorful roasted turkey, and this recipe featuring a different baste of white wine has been a favorite for years.
+Like many of you, our holiday meal traditions include our favorite side dishes surrounded by a flavorful turkey, and this white wine roasted turkey recipe featuring a delicious baste of white wine has been a favorite for years.

-Do you ever feel nervous about cooking a turkey?
+Roast Turkey: Do you ever feel nervous about cooking a turkey?
 I used to almost shake in my boots at the thought - it seemed so scary, especially when I thought about the guests waiting for the main event of the meal.

 - It doesn't take as long as you think - unless it's a HUGE bird.

 - Simpler is better (I leave the day-long brining, turning while hot, and other techniques to others).

 - Using a thermometer is key to moist white meat.

 - Gravy makes everything - even the dreaded dry breast - taste better.

 - Cooked in under 3 hours (with a foil covering for part of the time to self-baste).